 View your child's medical records and schedule appointments through our secure, online portal, day or night.

-Symptoms vary depending on a child's age and what caused the pneumonia, but can include:
+Symptoms vary depending on a person's age and what caused the pneumonia, but can include:

 - very fast breathing (in some cases, this is the only symptom)